-For a 15-week semester, each credit hour represents one hour of classroom or direct faculty instruction and a minimum of two hours of outside class-work per week.
-For terms that are less than 15 weeks, students should also spend a minimum of two hours outside of the class for every hour in class.
-One distance learning or hybrid class credit is defined as an equivalent amount of instruction and student work leading to equivalent learning outcomes, as required for an on-campus class.
+For a 15-week semester, each credit hour represents one hour of classroom or direct faculty instruction and a minimum of two hours work outside of class per week.
+For terms of less than 15 weeks, students should also spend a minimum of two hours outside of the class for every hour in class.
+One distance-learning or hybrid class credit is defined as an equivalent amount of instruction and student work leading to equivalent learning outcomes, as required for an on-campus class.
 Academic activities include, but are not limited to reading, writing, studying, research, and collaboration with classmates.